-A Meat Thermometer is used to gauge the temperature of meat being cooked, to see if it is fully and safely cooked.
+A meat thermometer is used to gauge the temperature of meat being cooked, to see if it is fully and safely cooked.

 They are very inexpensive and easy to use.
 Having one not only helps you be certain that you will serve properly-cooked and safe meat to your family and friends, it means you won’t have to overcook meat to be certain of that.

-Insert Meat Thermometers into the deepest part of the meat, without inserting into fat or touching a bone (as both will give you a temperature higher than the rest of the meat actually is).
+Insert meat thermometers into the deepest part of the meat, without inserting into fat or touching a bone (as both will give you a temperature higher than the rest of the meat actually is).
 If you’re doing thin food, such as sausages, then come in at them sideways in through the end.

-The idea is that you are supposed to take an Instant Read Thermometer, insert it about 2 inches (5 cm) into the Patty through the side of it, and check the temperature.
-The problems with this are:
+Health authorities are now recommending that we use meat thermometers to check the temperatures of hamburger patties with.
+The idea is that you are supposed to take an instant read thermometer, insert it about 5 cm (2 inches) into the patty through the side of it, and check the temperature.

-Even though your Meat Thermometer may tell you that meat such as chicken or pork is done, the meat may still look pink.
+Even though your meat thermometer may tell you that meat such as chicken or pork is done, the meat may still look pink.
 You can do two things:

-- Check the reliability of your Meat Thermometer via the boiling water trick (below);
+- Check the reliability of your meat thermometer via the boiling water trick (below);

 - Put it back into cook, because even though it may be safely cooked, people have been trained that pink is undone, and may fold their arms across their chests and refuse to eat it.

-You need to check your Meat Thermometers periodically, because over time they can corrode inside the stem and become inaccurate.
-To tell if your Thermometer is reading correctly, boil some water and stick the Thermometer in it.
+You need to check your meat thermometers periodically, because over time they can corrode inside the stem and become inaccurate.
+To tell if your thermometer is reading correctly, boil some water and stick the thermometer in it.
 It should read 212 F (100 C) — or whatever the boiling temperature of water is for your altitude.

 When meat is cooking, it takes at first forever for the internal temperature to rise, but towards the end of cooking, the temperature increases are by leaps and bounds.